eualex/notification-service/README.md

 ## Notification Service

-A microservice created in a event called Ignite Lab of [Rocketseat](https://www.rocketseat.com.br/)
+A microservice created in a event called 'Ignite Lab' of [Rocketseat](https://www.rocketseat.com.br/)

 ## How to run?